Probate can take months, sometimes years, to complete. Here’s why delays happen and how families and family businesses can prepare.

 The real-world impact

 Probate delays aren’t just frustrating: they have real consequences.
 Beneficiaries waiting on funds may experience financial strain.
 Family businesses may face disruption if ownership of shares, land, or licences cannot be transferred promptly.
 In some cases, tax obligations mount as assets remain frozen.
+Property can sit empty, unable to be tenanted or sold until a Grant of Probate has been issued.

 For farming families or closely held companies, the delay can ripple outward.
 Employees, suppliers, and even customers may be left in limbo while the estate is finalised.

-How families can reduce delays
+How to reduce delays

 While no one can eliminate probate delays entirely, careful preparation and communication can significantly shorten them.

 - Appoint capable executors: Executors who understand their role and can act promptly prevent months of drift.
+Choose wisely.

 - Communicate early and often: When beneficiaries understand that probate takes time, they’re more likely to stay patient and cooperative.